 I love reading biographies, memoirs, and historical fiction about Native American people.
 Some of my favorite books are shown here next to my gramophone.
 Music while I work is also an essential and sets the vibe.

-Tools and Inspiration - color and multimedia – Color combinations are so inspiring and important to me.
+Color combinations are so inspiring and important to me.
 I might not be digging a certain color as a stand-alone, but when I mix it with a palette of other colors, it suddenly becomes magic!
 I also love to mix media and play around with different textures and materials.
 Old book pages often set the canvas for my work or make a great sketchbook to carry around with me.